hoothin/UserScripts/Picviewer CE+/README.md

     }
 }
 ```
-Using a standalone userscript, you have the ability to manage all of your custom rules.
+You have the option to use a standalone userscript, which allows you to manage all of your custom rules effectively.

 ``` js
 // ==UserScript==